microsoft/CCF/sphinx/source/performance.rst

     ./tests.sh -VV -L "bench"

 These test performance-critical features of CCF such as certificate verification and KV-alterations.
-Here is the sample output of the ``tls_bench`` test:
+As an example, here is sample output of ``tls_bench``:

 .. code-block:: bash